sweets9/SOC-FeedViz/README.md

 # SOC-FeedViz

-A real-time cybersecurity RSS feed visualization dashboard designed for security operations centers.
-This MVP++ product provides live threat intelligence monitoring with automatic scrolling and intelligent image fallbacks.
+Real-time cybersecurity RSS feed dashboard for security operations centers.
+Live threat intelligence monitoring with auto-scrolling and intelligent image fallbacks.

-## ⚠️ Important Notice
+## ⚠️ Notice

-**This software is provided "as is" for demonstration and deployment in environments with appropriate security controls.** While ongoing development continues, the current version is production-ready and actively used in environments with complementary security measures.
+**Provided "as is"** for environments with appropriate security controls.
+Production-ready with ongoing development.

 ## 🚀 Core Features